GSA/search.digitalgov.gov/drafts/2017-09-21-searchgov-faqs-indexing.md

 ## Q: I use Drupal, is there a module I could leverage?

-For customers who use Drupal as their CMS, our [Drupal module](https://www.drupal.org/project/usasearch) eliminates the need for programming effort around the i14y API.
+Yes!
+For customers who use Drupal as their CMS, our [Drupal module]( https://www.drupal.org/project/usasearch) eliminates the need for programming effort around the i14y API.
 This module is available for both Drupal 7 and 8.

 The module is open source.
 We welcome pull requests and code contributions that will improve the module and offer new features.